wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/read-only/azure-active-directory.rst

       - **Custom rules**: Click **Add new rule** to expand this field.
       - **User field**: ``backend_roles``
       - **Search operation**: ``FIND``
-      - **Value**: Assign the value attribute of the app role you created  in Azure Active Directory portal, in our case, this is ``wazuh-readonly``.
+      - **Value**: Assign the value attribute of the app role you created  in Microsoft Entra ID portal, in our case, this is ``wazuh-readonly``.

       .. thumbnail:: /images/single-sign-on/azure-active-directory/read-only/Wazuh-role-mapping-RO.png
          :title: Create Wazuh role mapping